rohanarya/logbook-jersey-async/README.md

 # logbook-jersey-async
 logbook-jersey-async demo project

-* Do ./gradlew bootRun to start the service
+* Execute ./gradlew bootRun to start the service
 * Call the below URL and watch the log pattern on the console